Foundations 3-Day Course Details

 The symptoms of silent partners.
 Causes of shrinkage and theft.
 Effective key control systems.
 Holding employees accountable.
 Electronic control systems.
 POS and debit card systems.

 An essential component for success.
 Establishing the menu.
 Kitchen design and equipment selection.
 Setting your prices Setting up systems.
 Managing for success.

 Types of games.
 Industry trends.
 Optimizing the mix, layout and number of games.
 Redemption: game ticket payout, hit frequency, win percentage, entertainment value, perceived value versus cost.
 Owning or revenue share?
 Analyzing collection reports.

 Hiring and training a winning staff.
 Essentials of customer service.
 Creating repeat appeal.
 Establishing your standards.
-Using policies and procedures to create consistent guest experiences.
+Using policies and procedures to create consistent, repeatable guest experiences.